PeterWone/Antipodean/notes/Glen-Innes-Strategic-Notes.md

 ## User Notes
 - Evacuation is completely impractical: six thousand people, nowhere more secure than the current shelters.
 - What they need to do is secure an area and build much better long-term shelters.
-- This can be done with points; Dusty is a legend in the Vanguard and probably has the deep pocket required.
+- This can be done with points; Dusty is a legend among antipodean Vanguard and probably has the deep pocket required.
 - The long game: get people to a secure shelter, build another, and so on, while mounting defensive actions.
 - Need ten shelters with capacity for 600 each.
 - Sophia is an administrator of people, strong in logistics and resource management.